samcole8/stt-linux/README.md

 Simple script for global speech to text on Linux with Wayland support.

+## Usage

+To start recording, say start typing.
+To stop recording, say stop typing.
+Letters will be entered via a virtual keyboard as if they were typed.

 ## Setup

 1. Create and activate a virtual environment with Python: